publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch41/m__us_usc_t16_s2106.md

             (A)

-             There are hereby authorized to be appropriated annually $70,000,000 to carry out subsection (b)(4) of this section.
-Of the total amount appropriated to carry out subsection (b)(4) of this section—
+             There are hereby authorized to be appropriated annually $70,000,000 to carry out subsection (b)(4).
+Of the total amount appropriated to carry out subsection (b)(4)—

                 (i) one-half shall be available only for State foresters or equivalent State officials, and through them to other agencies and individuals, of which not less than $100,000 shall be made available to each State; and